metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 .. image:: img/rose-edit-macro-fail.png
    :width: 450px
    :align: center
-   :alt: Screenshot of setting with an error detected by a rose macro.
+   :alt: Screenshot of setting with an error detected by a Rose macro.

 Try changing the value of ``env=WORLD`` to other solar system planets and re-running the macro.